Ankitabit3496/Chat-App/README.md

  ## Running It Locally
  - Make sure you have docker installed.
- -`STEPS`: Use following commands sequentially in the terminal
+ - `STEPS`: Use following commands sequentially in the terminal
   1. `docker build .` for building the image.
   2. `docker run -p {LOCALPORTNAME}:{ACTUALPORT} {image}` after obtaining image id from the above command.